 If contamination occurs at the municipal level, then you will have to communicate with your state health agency to resolve the problem.
 If the contamination occurs at the point of residence, such as the case with lead pipes or soldering, then you will have to address the plumbing issue.

 Consider using a water filtration system that removes the offending contaminates for safe drinking water.
+Make sure to choose a filtration system that is rated for lead reduction.

 - Water On Tap: What You Need To Know: http://water.epa.gov/drink/guide/upload/book_waterontap_full.pdf